TIBCOSoftware/snappydata/docs/deployment.md

 ### Application managed Spark driver and context
-While Snappy recommends the use of these above mentioned scala traits to implement your application, you could also run your native Spark program on the unified cluster with a slight change to the cluster URL.
+While Snappy recommends the use of scala traits mentioned above to implement your application, you could also run your native Spark program on the unified cluster with a slight change to the cluster URL.

 ```scala
 val conf = new SparkConf().